Skip to main content

 Definition

-A digital signature is a technical implementation of the electronic signature based on asymmetric cryptography.
-It consists of encrypting the hash of a document with the signatory's private key, producing a verifiable fingerprint by anyone with the corresponding public key (contained in the certificate).
-It guarantees both the signatory's identity and the document's integrity.
+A digital signature is a technical implementation of electronic signature based on asymmetric cryptography.
+It consists of encrypting the hash of a document with the signatory''s private key, producing a fingerprint verifiable by anyone with the corresponding public key (contained in the certificate).
+It guarantees both the signatory''s identity and document integrity.

 Ready to put these concepts into practice?